-In 2023/24, the Authority spent £3.301m on its vehicles, buildings and other capital projects
+In 2024/25, the Authority spent £6.450m on its vehicles, buildings and other capital projects.

 The Authority can fund its capital expenditure from several sources, each with its own advantages and limitations.
-The sources of funding for the original Capital Programme budget 2023/24 of £8.421m were contributions from Capital Receipts (£0.526m), Capital Programme Reserve (£4.906m) and the balance funded from new borrowing of £2.989m.
+The sources of funding for the original Capital Programme budget 2024/25 of £8.949m were Capital Programme Reserve (£2.265m) and the balance funded from new borrowing of £6.684m.
 Capital bids for new projects are made in accordance with the 5 year Capital Asset Strategy and individual schemes are subject to the Authority's project management regime, overseen by the Strategic Change Board, to ensure effective delivery.

-The Capital Programme budget for the year was revised to £4.756m (funded by Capital Receipts (£0.611m) and Capital Programme Reserve (£2.556m)) following an assessment of delivery of projects by the Service.
-The larger schemes budgeted for during the year were general property schemes (£2.670m) and the purchase of fleet and equipment (£2.086m).
-The underspend of £1.589m compared to the revised budget was an aggregation of slippage of spend into 2024/25 over a number of Estates & Fleet projects offset by spend in advance in relation to six Estates projects and four vehicle purchases.
+The Capital Programme budget for the year was revised to £7.953m (funded by Capital Receipts (£0.045m), Capital Programme Reserve (£4.053m), Business Rates Pool Reserve (£1.500m) and external borrowing (£2.355m)) following an assessment of delivery of projects by the Service.
+The larger schemes budgeted for during the year were general property schemes (£5.583m) and the purchase of fleet and equipment (£2.370m).
+The underspend of £1.503m compared to the revised budget was an aggregation of slippage of spend into 2025/26 over a number of Estates & Fleet projects offset by spend in advance in relation to four Estates projects and one equipment purchase.
+Additionally there was an underspend of £0.153m.